Hardening Open WebUI

 Token revocation

 With Redis configured, Open WebUI supports per-token revocation.
-When a user signs out, their token is added to a revocation list that auto-expires.
-Without Redis, tokens remain valid until they expire naturally.
+When a user signs out, changes their password, or is deactivated by an admin, their token is added to a revocation list that auto-expires.
+This is the intended production behavior.

 CORS